 Starting a charity was about many things.
 It was about overcoming a personal health crisis.
 It was about identifying my strengths in the midst of weakness.
 It was about integrating my seemingly random endeavors that individually could not accomplish any real purpose.
 It was about getting outside myself.
 It was about creating the type of world I wished for.
 It was about making my life mean something more than the eat-sleep-paycheck-entertainment cycle.

 Most importantly, it has been about discovery.
 I had gone to such great lengths to change my destiny.
 To become someone else, unrelated to the drugs and alcohol that shaped my upbringing.
-The developmental years for me were confusing, often unsettling, influenced by caretakers under the influence.
+The developmental years for me were confusing, often unsettling, influenced by caretakers under the influence of drugs and alcohol.
 I searched for answers.
 But when you are running away from instead of toward something, a simple twist of fate can alter your course abruptly.
 Anywhere But Here is not a destination.
-Understanding this should be half the battle, but still I could not take ownership of my memoir.
+As the great Seneca put it, “If one does not know to which port one is sailing, no wind is favorable.”
+Understanding this should be half the battle, but I could not take ownership of my memoir.
 My autopilot of pretending was stuck on.
 The need to disguise myself was contradictory, a denial of precisely what I hoped to gain: acceptance.